Beach Fire Permits

 - The City does not issue permits for Brevard County Parks - Lori Wilson Park, Murkshe Park, etc.

 How does the City decide if Beach Fire Permits will be issued?

-Permits are not issued if:
+Permits are conditionally granted, permits will not be issued if:

 - Wind conditions are greater than 10 miles per hour.